BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 The **Entry Fee** paid by the player for each LottoRace entry consists of a **Buy-in** and **Rake Fee**.

 ### Buy-in

 The **Buy-in**  is contributed entirely to the Prize Pool and is guaranteed to be won in the game.

+The Buy-in is critical when determining the target Prize Pool of the game which determines its overall attractiveness.

+> **Use Case: ** If the Buy-in is set to $10 and your maximum entries are 1000, then your Prize Pool will be a maximum of $10,000

 ### Rake Fee
 The **Rake Fee**  is earned by the Operator (less any **Progressive Jackpot** contribution if applicable).